How to Become a Orthopedic Surgeons, Except Pediatric in Illinois

 Obtain Illinois licensure or certification

 Illinois may require specific licensing or professional certification for orthopedic surgeons, except pediatrics.
-Requirements vary by state — contact the Illinois Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Illinois Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Illinois

-Illinois employs 250 orthopedic surgeons, except pediatrics.
+Illinois employs 170 orthopedic surgeons, except pediatrics.
+The highest concentrations are in Chicago-Naperville-Elgin.

 Orthopedic Surgeons, Except Pediatric salary range in Illinois